hackclub/hackclub/workshops/login_auth/README.md

 <script src="https://www.gstatic.com/firebasejs/4.8.1/firebase.js"></script>
 ```

-After that you need to add existing users, So that they can log in and for that, you need to enable **Email/Password** authentication in your project's Authentication section, for that you need to click on tab `Authentication` on the top left `Develop` section.
+After that you need to add existing users, so that they can log in and for that, you need to enable **Email/Password** authentication in your project's Authentication section, for that you need to click on tab `Authentication` on the top left `Develop` section.

 ![Authentication page](https://cloud-pnq6xn3gp.vercel.app/10.png)